Estate Planning - Our Lawyers In Adelaide and South Australia Can Help You

 It is important that you give consideration to what will happen to your assets and who should receive the things you own after you pass away, and given the changing shape of the family unit, you may need to give special consideration for combined, divorced and de facto families.

 When you do not leave a will your estate is dealt with according to guidelines determined by the government which may not correspond with your wishes (this is known as intestacy).
+Additionally if you live in a de facto relationship, without a Will, you will need to “prove” the relationship.

 An estate plan is NOT just about the preparation of a will.
 A successful estate plan also involves provisions to make sure your family members can make financial and healthcare decisions if you become disabled.